Arterial Transitway Corridors Study

 Bus rapid transit (BRT) in these corridors would improve travel speed, increase reliability, enhance the ride and create faster connections.
 Making these things a reality requires eliminating delays: from cutting the time it takes to board, reducing the time buses wait at traffic lights and lessening time spent in traffic congestion.

-An arterial BRT system would have vehicles that feature low floors and allow boarding from either door.
+A rapid bus system would have vehicles that feature low floors and allow boarding from either door.
 Fares would be paid before boarding – just as on light rail – so more time is spent moving rather than at bus stops.
 Trips would be frequent with fewer stops per mile.
 Stations would have enhanced information displays and better lighting and radiant heat.

 Planners measured each of the corridors against 17 criteria supporting 5 project goals.
 See those Corridor Evaluation Measures as well as performance projections in the Technical Result Summary.